-In many cases, many consumers think that because bottled water tastes better than simple tap water, it is a sign of better quality and safer option for drinking water.
-However, due to this belief, mass consumption of bottled water contributes to a multitude of environmental problems which include water wastage, climate change and pollution.
+In many cases, many consumers think that because the bottled water tastes better than simple tap water, it is a sign of better quality and safer option for drinking water.
+However, due to this belief, mass consumption of bottled water contributes to a multitude of environmental problems which include water wastage, climate change, and pollution.

 Second is the health concerns related to the risks of drinking tap water.
 In a survey conducted in the US, approximately half of bottled water drinkers believe that there are a lot of health risks associated with drinking tap water and this is the major reason why they choose drinking bottled water over tap water.

 However, besides these two main factors which dictate consumers’ choice for drinking water, several factors can also be considered such as different demographic variables and people’s perception of the quality of their tap water source.